 OUR FIRST BOOK WAS PUBLISHED IN DECEMBER 2017

 We have been meeting some of the older residents of the village and recording their recollections of past times.
-These memories are being collated into a small book that we hope to have available for sale in December 2017, priced at £5.
+These memories have been collated into a small book that we started selling in December 2017, priced at £5.
 If you would like to buy a copy please contact Terry or Caroline Gregorym 01395 568848.
 Other members of the history group also have copies available to sell.